 No, only Haldimand County staff and Certified Arborists hired by Haldimand County can perform maintenance on public trees.
 If you have a concern with a public tree, please contact our Forestry division.

 My neighbour has a private tree that is causing problems for us.
 Can the County do anything about it?

-No, this is a civil matter between yourself and neighbouring parties.
+The removal or trimming of healthy, structurally sound and non-hazardous private trees is a civil matter between yourself and neighboring parties.

 The public tree in front of my house has a bee/wasp/hornet nest in it.
 Will the County remove it?

 Please contact our Forestry division to request an inspection.
 As these insects are beneficial to our ecosystem, staff will determine if the nest threatens public safety and arrange for removal if required.

 What do the signs/markings on public trees mean?

 A public tree that has been scheduled for removal or pruning by Haldimand County will be marked with green paint.

 Other companies such as Hydro One may mark public trees for their maintenance operations.
 Also public trees may have the signs moved or vandalized or other marks may be added to the tree, so just because a tree is marked, it doesn’t always mean that Haldimand County will be performing maintenance on the tree.
 If you have a specific inquiry about a tree, please contact our Forestry division.

 Who do I call to get a public tree inspected?